meslane/APRS_Modem/README.txt

 -LCD + rotart encoder user interface
 -Persistent settings
 -TX jitter setting
--RX capabilites
+-RX capabilites + decoding + CRC checking

 ~== Planned Functionality ==~
--RX Decoding
 -PCB
 -3D-printed enclosure

 ~== Current Bugs (TOFIX) ==~
--Occasional false positives happen where a start flag is detected and the RX routine hangs until message buffer overflow -Hitting ISR trap during sampling

 ~== Fixed Bugs ==~
+-Hitting ISR trap during sampling
--Start flags are getting appended to the packet -Decoding would fail unless a print statement was in the dsp isr
-	-Fixed by slightly lengthening the sampling period -Whether or not a packet is decoded by multimon seems to be a function of its contents
+	-Fixed by adding bounds checking to packet processing coded -Occasional false positives happen where a start flag is detected and the RX routine hangs until message buffer overflow -Fixed by adding check if bit index is 0 and end flag is 0x7F -Decoding would fail unless a print statement was in the dsp isr -Fixed by slightly lengthening the sampling period -Whether or not a packet is decoded by multimon seems to be a function of its contents